paulnorthrop/chandwich/cran-comments.md

 ## Downstream dependencies

-The downstream dependencies of chandwich (chantrics, exdex and lax) passed R CMD check.
+The downstream dependencies of chandwich (chantrics, exdex and lax) passed R CMD check (chantrics had the same NOTE as on its CRAN check results page).